ramonmapua/mp4-to-gif-converter/README.md

 ## Example

-If you have `cat.mp4` in the `input/` folder and want a 15 FPS GIF:
+If you have `cat.mp4` in the `input/` folder and want a 15 FPS GIF with 20% lossy compression:

 ```
 Enter the MP4 file name (with extension): cat.mp4
 Enter the desired FPS: 15
+Enter lossy compression level (0 = none, higher = more compression): 20
 ```

 Output: